sanjayankur31/ankursinha.in/content/20170810-fedora-classroom-command-line-101-report.rst

 :date: 2017-08-10 23:03:24
 :author: ankur
 :category: Tech
-:tags: Bash, Blog, Community, Linux, Planet
+:tags: Bash, Blog, Community, Linux, Planet, Fedora
 :slug: fedora-classroom-command-line-101-report
 :summary: I taught a `Fedora classroom`_ session today - "Command Line 101" - where I introduced the command line and demonstrated how useful the command line is.
 This is a quick summary of the session.